-The publication describes an increasingly aggressive strategy from the White House, which would include economic sanctions, energy restrictions, diplomatic pressure, intelligence operations and legal threats against historical figures of the Cuban regime.
+The publication describes an increasingly aggressive strategy from the White House, which would include economic sanctions, energy restrictions, diplomatic pressure, intelligence operations, and legal threats against historical figures of the Cuban regime.

-The strategy, according to the newspaper, also aims to send a message to both the Cuban ruling elite and the exile community in Miami, which has historically supported a tougher policy against the regime.
+The strategy, according to the newspaper, also aims to send a message to both the Cuban ruling elite and the exile community in Miami, which has historically favored a tougher policy against the regime.

 According to analysts consulted by the newspaper, the White House is trying to combine extreme pressure with the idea of a controlled transition that avoids a humanitarian crisis or a chaotic power vacuum in Cuba.